 Wine and Art is Emotional

-The key to wine and art pairing is understanding that the two can be broken down to their fundamentals.
+The key to wine and art pairing is understanding how to break down the two to their fundamentals.
 Both wine and art are rooted in our emotions.
 As we start to learn the fundamentals of each, we will start to understand why wine and art evoke certain emotions in us.
 A wine’s aroma and flavor can take us back in time to another place.
 Why is it that people have such an eye-opening experience when they travel to Europe and drink the house wine.
 They are blown away that the inexpensive wine is so good.
 But it’s really the experience that makes the wine taste so good.
-Sipping the wine that was poured from a clay pot is part of the experience that creates an emotion.
-Can this be duplicated back at home while drinking the exact same wine?
+Sipping the wine that was poured from a clay pot is part of the experience which creates an emotion.
+Can this be duplicated back at home while drinking the same wine?
 Probably not.
 Wine is rooted in our emotions and our emotions are a direct result of our experiences.

 So the next time that you decide to go to the museum, be sure to pack your bag with several bottles of wine and try your own wine and art pairing.